What is mandala art?

 Below is a quick demonstration of how to get started drawing a mandala and some basic patterns to get you started.

 You can use many different materials to create mandalas.
 Pen and paper is the most obvious.
-However, people create mandalas from sand, rocks, leaves, crochet, yarn, and many other materials.
+However, you can create mandalas from sand, rocks, leaves, crochet, yarn, and many other materials.

 It’s a good idea to keep a sketchbook or even a Pinterest Board with different patterns to refer back to for future mandala drawings.